dcloudio/hbuilderx-extension-docs/en/Tutorial/App/PhoneDebugging.md

 If the phone connection does not respond or prompts a driver problem, you can solve it in the following ways:
   1. Install `Driver Wizard` programs, install drivers through them
-  2. The better way to install the driver is to use various mobile assistants, such as `360, Tencent's various mobile assistants`, if there is a problem, try to upgrade the version of the assistant.
+  2. The better way to install the driver is to use mobile assistants, such as `360, Tencent's mobile assistants`, if there is a problem, try to upgrade the version of the assistant.

 #### 4.1.2 Other Problems：
   1. If you install the driver after starting HBuilderX and connect to the phone, you may need to restart HBuilderX.
-  2. Run HBuilder with administrator privileges.
+  2. Run HBuilder with administrator role.
-  3. Close the WebView debugging mode, restart HBuilderX and try again.
+  3. Close the Webview debugging mode, restart HBuilderX and try again.
   4. If other software can connect to the phone, but HBuilderX cannot detect the phone, it may be that other software monopolizes Google's ADB service channel.
   5. Android's `ADB service` has been abused by a large number of software.
-In addition to various mobile phone assistants that come with adb, other software such as QQ, Sogou input method, Baofengyingyin, Kugou music, Ali Wangwang and many other software have their own `adb`.
+In addition to mobile phone assistants that come with adb, other software such as QQ, Sogou input method, Baofengyingyin, Kugou music, Ali Wangwang and many other software have their own `adb`.
 Some tools have a low version of `adb` and monopolize the phone channel, which will cause HBuilderX to fail to connect to the phone.
   6. Find the `adb.exe` related process (including `kadb.exe`, etc.) in the task manager, complete the process in the task management, open the file location, and check what software started the process.
   7. It is forbidden for these software to monitor the phone plug-in (usually in the software's settings), and forbid automatic startup.
   8. Some software will automatically start after finishing the adb process, so you have to rename the `adb.exe` file, it is impossible to uninstall these rogue software.